wesleyramalho/async-snippets/README.md

-# Dealing with asynchronous code with JS
+# Dealing with asynchronous code in JS
 Asynchronous code snippets in JavaScript

 ## Async and Await example